dse/perl-transaction-register/README.md

     9288.13 - future balance (also includes transactions marked with the future flag, i.e., you plan to make them but haven't yet done so)

+## Text File Format Description

-Blank lines, lines containing only whitespace, and lines starting with optional whitespace then `#` are ignored.
+Blank lines, lines containing only whitespace, and lines starting with `#` (with or without optional whitespace before) are ignored.

+You can also have <code><var>name</var> = <var>value</var></code>
+lines.
+See example above.
+You want to specify these before your transactions.
+The space at the beginning and end of the line, and the space before and after the equal sign, are optional.
+Currently supported values for <code><var>name</var></code>:

+    account-type       Can be checking, credit, or credit-card. starting-balance   Specify a dollar amount.
+    starting-date      Specify a date.
+Currently not interpreted in any way.

+Each line can also specify a transaction.
 Transactions specify the date, then the amount, then a description field.
-They can optionally start with optional whitespace followed by a flag:
+They're separated by spaces.
+The description field is the last field, and may itself contain spaces.

+You can also put one of the following as an additional space-separated field before the remaining fields:

     /   posted to your account
     -   pending - listed as "pending" in your account
     +   future - transactions you haven't made yet

+You may also prefix the line with spaces.

 Dates are specified in one of the following formats: